 - Vanderbilt University (J.D.
 2020; Order of the Coif; Notes Editor, Vanderbilt Law Review; Vanderbilt Scholastic Excellence Awards in Torts, Contracts, and Land Use Planning); Hope College (B.A. in Political Science summa cum laude 2016; Recipient: James Dyke Van Putten Political Science Prize, Dr. Marvin Zuidema Award [athletic conference award for excellence], and Renze Lyle Hoeksema Prize)

-- Ohio and U.S. District Court for the Southern District Ohio
+- Ohio, U.S. Court of Appeals for the Sixth Circuit, and U.S. District Court for the Southern District Ohio

 - Law Clerk to Judge John B. Nalbandian, U.S. Court of Appeals, Sixth Circuit (2020-2021)